 Administrative tasks are not core to most businesses.
 Offloading functions like calendar and inbox management, travel planning, expense accounts, data entry, and document preparation enable executives to pull the company forward.

-Offloading these tasks to a managed remote assistant service further boosts operational efficiency by avoiding added management and HR overhead.
-At the same time, a managed service enables levels of organizational flexibility that are much more difficult to attain with direct hires or independent contractors.
+Offloading these tasks to an outsourced assistant service boosts operational efficiency by reducing management and HR overhead.
+Additionally, a managed service offers levels of organizational flexibility that are much harder to achieve with direct hires or independent contractors.

 Related: How to Gain Leverage with Prialto's Virtual Assistants